-We have developed programs to promote credit with each of our partners and have developed varying credit decision guidelines for the different partners.
+We have developed programs to promote credit with each of our partners and apply a consistent underwriting approach using our Synchrony PRISM tools that have varying results across our client portfolios based on underlying credit characteristics.
 We originate credit accounts through several different channels, including in-store, mail, internet, mobile, telephone and pre-approved solicitations.
 In addition, we have, and may in the future, acquire accounts that were originated by third parties in connection with establishing programs with new partners.